aramis-lab/DL4MI/jupyter-book/index.md

 * You need to login with a Google account and authorize to link with github.

-* Rememeber to choose a runtime with GPU (Runtime menu -> *"Change runtime type"*).
+* Remember to choose a runtime with GPU (Runtime menu -> *"Change runtime type"*).
 ````